funkylarma/adamchamberlin.info/src/posts/2005/11/wi-fi-for-the-ds.md

 slug: "wi-fi-for-the-ds"
 ---

-Nintendo’s Wi-Fi Connection network for its DS consoles will launch November 25 [\#](https://www.games-digest.com/2005/11/nintendo\_announ.html)
+Nintendo’s Wi-Fi Connection network for its DS consoles will launch on November 25 [\#](https://www.games-digest.com/2005/11/nintendo%5C_announ.html)
-Could be interesting as I’ve already tried just about everything to link it in with my home network, well it has been getting darker earlier so my mind wanders!
+Could be interesting as I’ve already tried just about everything to link it in with my home network, well, it has been getting darker earlier so my mind wanders!